 2. Helps Treat Chapped Lips

 There is a simple way you can use the Jamaican black castor oil to treat your chapped lips.
-After all, your lips are one of the first things people look at when they first meet you, and you better keep them all right.
+After all, your lips are one of the first things people look at when they first meet you,so you should keep them healthy and looking nice.

-You need the following – 3 tablespoons of Jamaican castor oil, 1 tablespoon each of beeswax and butter, and 5 drops of an essential oil of your choice.
+To make the chapped lip treatment, you will need 3 tablespoons of Jamaican castor oil, 1 tablespoon each of beeswax and butter, and 5 drops of an essential oil of your choice.

 How To Use

-- Mix the first three ingredients in a container and melt the mixture in a bain-marie.
+- Mix the first three ingredients in a container and melt the mixture in a bain-marie (a container holding hot water into which a pan is placed for slow cooking).

 - After the mixture turns homogeneous, remove from the heat and add the essential oil.